shayan-zardari/flashcard-app/README.md

 <h1 align="center">Naitilus Flashcard App</h1>

-Welcome to the Naulitus Flashcard App!
+Welcome to the Nautilus Flashcard App!
 Our app is designed to help you study and memorize information efficiently through customizable flashcards.

 ## Features